Hapag-Lloyd merger with Hamburg-Sued called off

-FRANKFURT, March 24 The owners of unlisted container shipping group Hapag-Lloyd said the planned merger with rival Hamburg-Sued has been called off because terms could not be agreed.
+FRANKFURT The owners of unlisted container shipping group Hapag-Lloyd HPLG.UL said the planned merger with rival Hamburg-Sued has been called off because terms could not be agreed.

 The Albert-Ballin consortium of Hapag-Lloyd investors said in a brief statement late on Sunday that the Oetker family behind Hamburg-Sued had asked for merger talks to be ended.